databricks/databricks-sdk-py/docs/getting-started.md

 Specific data classes are organized into separate packages under `databricks.sdk.service`.
 For example, `databricks.sdk.service.jobs` has defintions for data classes & enums related to the Jobs API.

-For more information, consult the [API Reference](autogen/reference.rst).
+For more information, consult the [Dataclasses API Reference](dbdataclasses/index.rst).

 ## Examples